The-breakbar/TISS-Lightning-Registrator/README.md

 Note: The extension is currently in development.
 It is functional and ready for use, as the remaining features are only for the UI, however, it is not yet fully tested and may contain bugs.
 If you find any bugs, please report them in the issues.
 Errors can be found in the console of the tab where the registration was started, and also in your installed extensions browser page.
 There will be an "Errors" button if any occured.

-TISS Lightning Registrator is a browser extension that automatically registers for an LVA/group/exam in TISS, as soon as the registration opens.
-The extension detects when a registration becomes available and immediately sends the required requests to register for it, executing the registration process as fast as possible.
-On top of that, the extension includes these additional features:
+TISS Lightning Registrator is a browser extension that automatically registers you for an LVA, group or exam in TISS as soon as it opens.
+Start the extension a few minutes in advance, and once the registration begins, the extension will execute the registration process as fast as possible.
+Additional features include:

 - Registrations are done in the background, as long as the relevant tab isn't closed or refreshed, you can continue using your browser while the extension does its work.
 - You can start registrations from multiple tabs, to register for multiple options at the same time.
 - Time zone support, allowing you to register from anywhere in the world.

-As registrations don't open regularly, to try the extension out, it can also be used to register for an LVA/group/exam which has already opened.
+As registrations don't open regularly, to try the extension out, it can also be used to register for an LVA, group or exam which has already opened.

-# Installing / Updating
+## Installing

 The extension is available for Chrome and other Chromium browsers (Opera, Edge, etc).
-A Firefox version will be added after the full release.
+A Firefox version will be added in the future.
 The extension is not available on the Chrome Web Store, it has to be installed manually with the following steps:

 1. Download the zip of the latest release from the GitHub [releases](https://github.com/The-breakbar/TISS-Lightning-Registrator/releases) and unpack it.
 2. Navigate to the browser page of your installed extensions.
 It can be found under "Manage extensions" in your browser options or by going to the following links depending on your browser: